 Alopecia areata

 Vitamin E is an essential antioxidant.
 Antioxidants neutralise free radicals that damage follicle cells.
-Free radicals are highly unstable atoms that react with other molecules in your body, causing oxidative stress which can manifest as alopecia .
+Free radicals are highly unstable chemical entities that react with other molecules in your body, leading to oxidative stress which can facilitate the development of alopecia .

-Vitamin E is the only micronutrient where supplementation is proven to have a positive effect on hair growth in patients, even if you don’t have a nutritional deficiency .
+Vitamin E is the only micronutrient where dietary supplements are proven to have a positive effect on hair growth in patients, even if you don’t have a nutritional deficiency .